-The Department of Mathematical Sciences offers the Master of Science degree in Mathematics with specialization in Pure Mathematics, Mathematics Education, Applied Mathematics, Computational Mathematics; the Master of Science degree in Teaching; the Master of Science degree in Applied Probability and Statistics; and the Doctor of Philosophy degree in Mathematical Sciences with four different core-course choices.
-The requirements for each degree are described in the latest Graduate catalog.
-This document is to give you some additional information on our master's program in mathematics and our doctoral program in mathematical sciences.
+The Department of Mathematical Sciences offers a Doctor of Philosophy degree in Mathematical Sciences with four different core-course choices.
+The requirements for the degree is described in the latest Graduate catalog.
+This document is to give you some additional information on our doctoral program in mathematical sciences.

 Students who enter the doctoral program with a master's degree, or with a very strong undergraduate background, may be able to complete the doctoral program in 4 years of full-time study.
 This cannot be guaranteed, since it depends crucially on the student's progress in research and in writing a dissertation.
 Extended time schedules may be designed for part-time students.

 Doctoral students focus their work in an area of mathematics ("pure" or "applied"), mathematics education or statistics and probability.
 While all doctoral students take the same five core courses, the choice of focus will determine most of the coursework (as shown in the Graduate Catalog under "Group A, B, C and D").
 The degree requirements involve a significant amount of mathematics, regardless of the student's focus.